A combination of hormonal and metabolic differences makes losing weight more difficult for women than for men.

 Here are some good ways to get started.

-Women are at an inherent disadvantage when it comes to calorie expenditure during the day, but certain types of exercise - particularly resistance training - can increase basal metabolic rate.
-A systematic review of more than 18 peer-reviewed articles comparing the effects of cardiovascular exercise and resistance training found that aerobic exercise has no effect on resting metabolic rate, while resistance training increases resting metabolic rate on average compared to controls.
+Women are naturally disadvantaged when it comes to calorie expenditure during the day, but certain types of exercise—especially resistance training—can increase basal metabolic rate.
+A systematic review of more than 18 peer-reviewed articles comparing the effects of cardiovascular exercise and resistance training found that aerobic exercise had no effect on resting metabolic rate, while resistance training increased resting metabolic rate on average compared to control subjects.

 You may need to reduce calories and increase certain macronutrients like protein during menopause.
-Here's a list of our favorite sources of protein:
+Here's a list of our favorite protein sources:

 - Nuts (macadamia nuts, walnuts)